oddbird/susy/docs/index.rst

 The best layout is the one that fits your content and the needs of your users.
-The best web layout technique
-is the one that achieves your goals.
 We're not here to tell you
 about the magical powers of the golden-ratio, or where to use ``em`` vs ``px``,